ZASamm/the-peace-of-mind-project/README.md

 ### Inital design thoughts

-As this website is for mental health awareness, I wanted to create a simple flowing webpage that was brought a calming experience to the user with out being overloading to the user.
-I felt the colour plate used was extremely important as it sets the tone of the webpage
+As this website is for mental health awareness, I wanted to create a simple flowing webpage that brought a calming experience to the user with out being overloading to the user.
+I felt the colour pallette used was extremely important as it sets the tone of the webpage

 #### Colour pallet